canerbasaran/alaybey/README.md

   <p>It's a simple stupid live-reloading tool for web development</p>
 </div>

+## Feature
+- Scroll memory
+- Send signal with SSE(Server Sent Event) when the file is changed
+- Auto shutdown when all opened tabs is closed

 ## Usage

 You can just run `alaybey` in a directory: